- If I’m a new member of ELT do I have to teach classes?

-After escorting the kindergartners to their second class she heads up to the Moms’ room.
+After escorting the kindergartners to their second class she heads to the break room.
 There she finds treats provided by moms who signed up to bring something to share that day, coffee, hot water for tea, and…best of all…other adults! <confetti effect, whistles, fireworks> She enjoys the hot beverage of her choice, a small snack and joins other moms as they discuss questions, hobbies, blessings, heartaches, and humorous things their children say and do.
 As second period ends the moms all disperse to the third period class they’ve been assigned to help in or offered to teach.

 My fourth grader has higher social needs than the rest of my family.
 Can I drop him off for ELT?